vtex/shoreline/styleguides/admin/documentation/guide/comparison.md

 **Admin UI**

-Components styles can be applied using a valid path on our theme object, we call this path of theme key.
+Components csx can be applied using a valid path on our theme object, we call this path of theme key.
 There are several ways to reuse design behavior in our system.
 For example:

 - Using the `themeKey` property inside the [Styles object](/core-concepts/styles/).
 - Using [stylesOf](/hooks/use-system/#stylesof) function.